smattymatty/mathew-storm-site/philo_content/ixion/t.md

 "And Zeus would be fine with this?"

 "Zeus would understand the politics."
 Hera moved closer, backing him toward a column.
 "Divine marriages are about alliances, not romance.
-You know that.
-You married for advantage yourself."
+You know that."

 She wasn't wrong.
 And the offer was tempting in ways that had nothing to do with attraction.
 Belonging to Hera would make every god take him seriously.
 Would cement Thessaly's importance.
 Would prove-

 Would prove he could buy his way into divinity through sex and politics.